ArpitaDutta/SBFL_Techniques/README.md

 # SBFL_Techniques
-This repository contains codes for the important Spectrum based Fault Localization techniques.
+This repository contains codes for the important Spectrum based Fault Localization (SBFL) techniques.

 Here are the selected SBFL techniques:
 1. DStar
 2. Tarantula